Badsworth/pfml_scripts/docs/portal/deploy.md

 | `deploy/portal/prod`  | prod        |

 The `master` branch is automatically deployed to `test` as pull requests are merged into it.
-The remaining branches are generally pushed to as part of a release cycle, but they may also be triggered manually.
+The remaining branches are generally pushed to as part of a release cycle (TBD — this is the intended end state), but they may also be triggered manually (this is the current practice).

 ---